jorgebucaran/getopts.fish/README.md

 ## Install

-**Getopts** is bundled by default with [Fisherman].

-If you are not using Fisherman, just drop getopts.fish in your ~/.config/fish/functions directory and you are done.
+Just drop getopts.fish in your ~/.config/fish/functions directory and you are done.

 ## Usage

-Study the output of the following example
+Study the output in the following example

 ```fish
 getopts -ab1 --foo=bar baz